sadat12323r5/edge-access-control/README.md

 * CST Microwave Studio for RFID/NFC antenna design
 * KiCad and LTspice for hardware and power electronics
 * FastAPI and PostgreSQL for backend services
+* React (TypeScript) + Vite for the administrative dashboard and monitoring UI
 * GitHub Actions for CI and automated testing

 ---